 You can download Gaze and Fixations Data on Dynamic Objects as CSV - these values are averages and totals of various properties per Dynamic Object per Session.
 If you need to process data in an external editor, this is likely the tool you'll want.

 When you select a Session from this list, you will see the Session Details Page.
 This display Session Properties, Meta Data, any Objectives and a timeline of Events.
+You can also go to the Participant Detail page if you configured your SDK implementation to include this property.

 The timeline includes all Event Properties and the time of the Event.
 Internal Cognitive3D Events are recorded on the right - your Custom Events are recorded on the left.